muratk5n/thirdwave/en/README.md

 People just died in their car bcz of snow.. bummer

-Newsweek: "In Erie County, where Buffalo, New York, is located—at least 12 people died.. some bodies were found overnight in cars and in snowbanks"
+Newsweek: "In Erie County [Buffalo, New York] at least 12 people died.. some bodies were found overnight in cars and in snowbanks"

 ---